Can I Get A UTI From Sex?

 Sexual anatomy typically refers to the both the external sexual organs, like the vulva and penis, and the internal organs involved in reproduction, like the uterus and seminal vesicle.
 We categorize this anatomy as either female or male, but not necessarily the person.
 A person’s anatomy doesn’t determine their gender.

 The female reproductive system includes the ovaries, the uterus, fallopian tubes, the cervix, and the vagina.
-Hover over any of the blue dots on the diagram below with a mouse, or touch them with your finger on a tablet or mobile phone, for more information:
+Click on the buttons below to learn more about each.

 Starting at puberty, the ovaries begin to release eggs regularly.
 The eggs travel from the fallopian tubes into the uterus and eventually are flushed out of the body, along with uterine lining, through the vagina.
 This process is called the menstrual cycle.
 A regular cycle averages about 28 days, but it can range from 21-45 days.